vitillo/yampl/README.md

 * **ClientSocket:**  a ***ClientSocket*** can be connected to at most a single ***ServerSocket*** through a channel;
 * **ServerSocket:** a ***ServerSocket*** can be connected to zero ore more ***ClientSocket***s through a channel;

-YAMPL allows to send and receive
+YAMPL allows to send and receive:
 * objects of trivially copiable types
 * arrays of trivially copiable types
 * pointers to arrays of trivially copiable types